mlomb/battle/arena/README.md

 If you want to add referee to the list, please open an issue.
 I will not merge PRs with binary files.

-### Custom referee
+### Custom referees

-Currently, you can't specify
+Currently, you can't specify custom referees.
 Eventually, the idea is that you can define a referee the same way you can define agents.

-CG protocol
+After all, a referee is just a program like any other.

+You can add your own CodinGame JAR referees to the [referees/](referees/) folder and use them by specifying the key (file name) in the environment file.

 ## Agents